-- that is not reserved land; or (a) - that is not reserved land of that class. (b)
+- (a) that is not reserved land; or - (b) that is not reserved land of that class.

-Revocation of reservations 21.
+21. Revocation of reservations

-Subject to this section, the Governor by (1) proclamation may declare that any area of land ceases to be, or to form part of, reserved land.
+(1) Subject to this section, the Governor by proclamation may declare that any area of land ceases to be, or to form part of, reserved land.